Grand-Canonical Optimal Transport: Entropic regularization

 where $e^{\psi/T},\psi \in L^1(\Omega,{\rm d}\rho)$.
 Thus $\psi$ is a maximizer and this concludes the existence of an optimal potential.
 Computing the variations for $\psi+\eps\eta$ with $\eta\in L^\ii(\Omega,{\rm d}\rho)$ gives the equation that $\rho$ is the density of the Gibbs state $\bP_\psi$ in~\eqref{eq:Gibbs_psi}.
 It is then a classical duality argument that $\bP_\psi$ minimizes the primal problem, hence is equal to $\bP^{(T)}$.
 This concludes the proof of Theorem~\ref{thm:existence_temp}. \end{proof}

-{\textbf{Acknowledgement.}} This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement MDFT No 725528 of M.L.), as well as from the Agence Nationale de la Recherche (project MAGA ANR-16-CE40-0014 of L.N.).
+{\textbf{Acknowledgement.}} This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement MDFT No 725528 of M.L.), from the Agence Nationale de la Recherche (project MAGA ANR-16-CE40-0014 of L.N.), as well as from Ministero dell'Università e della Ricerca (PRIN project 202244A7YL of S.D.M. and MIUR Excellence Department Project 2023-2027 awarded to the DIMA of the University of Genova, CUP D33C23001110001), Air Force (AFOSR project FA8655-22-1-7034 of S.D.M.) and Istituto Nazionale di Alta Matematica (S.D.M. is a member of GNAMPA).
+S.D.M. wants to thank Lucia De Luca and Marcello Ponsiglione for suggesting ideas that led to the construction of Theorem \ref{thm:large_support_Coulomb}.
+The authors also thank the anonymous referee for useful comments.